aws/pg_tle/docs/03_managing_extensions.md

 * `description`: A detailed description about the extension.
 This is displayed in the `comment` field in `pgtle.available_extensions()`.
 * `ext`: The contents of the extension.
 This contains objects such as functions.
 * `requires`: An optional parameter that specifies dependencies for this extension. `pg_tle` is automatically added as a dependency.
-* `encoding`: An optional parameter that specifies the encoding of the contents of `ext`.

 Many of the above values are part of the [extension control file](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11) used to provide information about how to install a PostgreSQL extension.
 For more information about how each of these values work, please see the PostgreSQL documentation on [extension control files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11).